juliesymons/juliesymons.github.io/userGPUOperators/index.md

     val sHalf = s / 2.0f

-The real value of `GPUOperator`s comes with its flexibility to handle more complicated operations such as those requiring tiled processing.
+The real value of `GPUOperator`'s comes with its flexibility to handle more complicated operations such as those requiring tiled processing.

 ## Programming Model